olesyapro888/Web-Page_JavaScript_HTML_CSS/README.md

-# UFOs.
-The project 11 of the University of Toronto.
+# Custom dashboard of UFOs data on web page using JavaScript, HTML, Bootstrap.

 ## `-Contents-`